V12 Sustainability page

 Sustainability timeline-01

-“It's great to be part of a team that is so committed to working with world-class consultants and accredited third parties so we can lead the way in safety footwear sustainability.”
+“It's great to be part of a team so DEDICATED to working with world-RENOWNED consultants and accredited third parties so we can BE safety footwear sustainability LEADERS.”

 Sustainability at V12 has been a long journey so far – and it’s far from over.
 We continue to review and improve our sustainability practices to ensure that V12’s relationship with the planet is just like the one we have with our customers: long, healthy and harmonious.